devonfw/devon4ng-library/projects/devon4ng/authorization/README.md

 #### 1. Configure the router

-This `devon4ng` Authorization Module depends on the Angular's `RouterModule`, so configure your router first - if you haven't done it yet :), e.g.:
+This `devon4ng` Authorization Module, `DevonfwAuthorizationModule`, depends on the Angular's `RouterModule`, so configure your router first - if you haven't done it yet :), e.g.:

 ```ts
 import {BrowserModule} from '@angular/platform-browser';